marcglasberg/fast_immutable_collections/README.md

 ## 9.1.
 What's the difference between Unmodifiable and Immutable?

 Doesn't <a href="https://api.dart.dev/stable/2.10.4/dart-core/List/List.unmodifiable.html">
-List.unmodifiable()</a>
+`List.unmodifiable()`</a>
 create an immutable list?

-It is a misconception that immutability is just the absence of something: Take a list, remove the mutating code, and you've got an immutable list.
-But that's not how this works.
+It is a misconception that immutability is just the absence of something: take a list, remove the mutating code, and you've got an immutable list.
+But that's not how it works.
 If we simply remove mutating methods from `List`, we end up with a list that is read-only.
-Or, as we can call it, an ** unmodifiable list**.
+Or, as we can call it, an **unmodifiable list**.
 It can still change under you, it's just that you won't be the one changing it.
 Immutability, as a feature, is not an absence of mutation, it's a **guarantee** that there won't be mutation.
 A feature isn't necessarily something you can use to do good, it may also be the promise that something bad won't happen.

 In Dart's `List.unmodifiable()` case, it actually
 <a href="https://stackoverflow.com/questions/50311900/in-dart-does-list-unmodifiable-create-an-unmodifiable-view-or-a-whole-new-in">
-creates a defensive copy</a>, so the resulting list is in fact immutable.
+creates a defensive copy</a>, so the resulting list is in fact immutable, though performance will be bad.
 However, it does have the mutating methods, only that they will throw an error if used.
+Ideally you don't want mutable methods to appear in front of the programmer if the object is supposed to *not* change, it will inevitably result in more confusion and debugging.
+All in all, this constructor is basically an unfortunate workaround when it comes to the language design.

 If you pass around an **unmodifiable list**, other code that accepts a `List` can't assume it's immutable.
 There are now, in fact, more ways to fail, because calling any mutating method of an unmodifiable list will throw an error.
 So it